retroelec/T-HMI-C64/README.md

 The tasks responsible for handling wireless networking (Wi-Fi or Bluetooth) are pinned to CPU 0 by default (see [Espressif - Task Priorities](https://docs.espressif.com/projects/esp-idf/en/v5.0/esp32s3/api-guides/performance/speed.html)).

-Actually core 0 is used to emulate the 6510 CPU and the VIC and core 1 is used to emulate CIA timers, copy graphic bitmap to LCD and handling "external commands".
+Core 1 is used to emulate the 6510 CPU and the custom chips (VIC and CIAs).
+Core 0 is used to copy the graphic bitmap to LCD and handling "external commands".

 ### Display